apache/druid/integration-tests/README.md

 2) FromFileTestQueryHelper - reads queries with expected results from file and executes them and verifies the results using ResultVerifier

 Refer ITIndexerTest as an example on how to use dependency Injection

+### Running test methods in parallel
+By default, test methods in a test class will be run in sequential order one at a time.
+Test methods for a given test class can be set to run in parallel (multiple test methods of the given class running at the same time) by excluding the given class/package from the "AllSerializedTests" test tag section and including it in the "AllParallelizedTests" test tag section in integration-tests/src/test/resources/testng.xml
+Please be mindful when adding tests to the "AllParallelizedTests" test tag that the tests can run in parallel with other tests at the same time. i.e. test does not modify/restart/stop the druid cluster or other dependecy containers, test does not use excessive memory straving other concurent task, test does not modify and/or use other task, supervisor, datasource it did not create.